Health in Zimbabwe: Water pollution

 The state of water and its cleanliness in Zimbabwe is at its lowest.
 The nature of water and its function as the crucial element of life is known as the opposite for the people of Zimbabwe.
-In Zimbabwe, water contains not life but life-threatening diseases due to contamination from industrial works.
+In Zimbabwe, water contains life-threatening diseases due to contamination from industrial works.
 One of the major origins of water pollution is Zimbabwe's small industry of mining.
 By mining for gold, platinum, and other precious, expensive metal alloys, mining makes up for one third of the earnings from Zimbabwe's exports.

 Although the mining industry is a profitable method of income for Zimbabwe, it is responsible for the many causes of water pollution.
 As they mine for precious metals, the miners are successful in finding them but also unfriendly guests of zinc, iron, nickel, copper and cobalt metals.

 An excessive amount of these metals in water deteriorates the health of humans but also the lives of animals and plants – hence it is dangerous for any type of organisms to consume.
 For example, intakes of excessive zinc may cause internal organ damage and reduce the immune system's function.
 Although zinc is a major nutrient supplied with food, an excessive amount of it is harmful.

 Other diseases that occur in Zimbabwe due to water pollution are cholera, typhoid, infectious hepatitis, Giardia, Salmonella, and Cryptosporidium.
 However, despite all this, because water is needed and the people of Zimbabwe are becoming more vulnerable and desperate, they consume this greatly contaminated water – hence, contamination-related health issues and epidemics arises.